flimflam-austin/hugo-cms-test/content/video_posts/20210218-an-electrical-island/index.md

 [Frozen wind turbines hamper Texas power output, state’s electric grid operator says](https://www.statesman.com/story/news/2021/02/14/historic-winter-storm-freezes-texas-wind-turbines-hampering-electric-generation/4483230001/)

 [Russians Who Pose Election Threat Have Hacked Nuclear Plants and Power Grid](https://www.nytimes.com/2020/10/23/us/politics/energetic-bear-russian-hackers.html)

+0:00 - 1:00 Why the cold matters in Texas

+1:00 - 2:20 Why Texas has its own power grid - What to consider about this "electrical island."

+2:20 - 3:00 Context: The largest electrical outage in America: 2003.

+3:00.
+Its not just about the grid - It's about the weather.

+3:15 Perspective on prioritizing debate at this point in the story.

+4:15 Who wants to infiltrate our power grid...

+5:00 Why This Story Matters.